trailofbits/polytracker/docs/tdag.md

 };
 ```
 NOTE: The structure is assumed to be packed and occupy `1 + 8 + 4 = 13` bytes.
-In this structure, the `fdidx` member is an index into the `FDMappingHdr` array previously described.
-The `offset` is the offset in the output file (represented by `fdidx`).
+In this structure, the `fdidx` is an index into the `FDMappingHdr` array described previously.
+The `offset` is the offset in the output file represented by `fdidx`.
 Finally the `label` is the taint label associated with the data written and is thus an index into the TDAG structure at `tdag_mapping_offset`.